 If you’re into photo editing, video editing, photography or any other work that requires a high-resolution monitor with accurate color representation, the BenQ EW3270U is one of the better picks.

 BenQ is synonymous with displays, offering monitors ranging from gaming, photography, and video production.
 The monitor we are looking at today, the BenQ EW3270U, belongs to the EW series.
 BenQ dubs this line of displays as the “Video Enjoyment Series”.
-To us, this means games, movies, streaming, and Blu-rays, but perhaps it’s open to interpretation.
+To us, this means games, movies, streaming, and Blu-rays.

 In this review, we’ll see if the BenQ EW3270U hits its goals, and what kind of value this display offers gamers.